lucidbook/book/src/the-basics/reality-checks.md

 If you haven't yet, that's alright.
 Just keep trying, and keep reading!
-The rest of this guide will have some more tips and tricks to make things easier and to help you in the dreams when you get in.
+The rest of this guide will have some more tips and tricks to make things easier and to help you in the dreams when you become lucid.

 _This guide is still being written, the next chapter isn't finished yet, instead go to the [Lucid Dreaming Subreddit](https://www.reddit.com/r/LucidDreaming/)_